Theopetra/theo-contracts/launchNotes.md

 For more information about the method arguments used above, please see the test file `BondDepository.test.ts`, as well as the comments within the `create` method in `BondDepository.sol`.
 Furthermore, please also see the use of variables within the `deposit` method; For example, `market.maxPayout` used within `deposit` is important to note, because this can prevent deposits depending on its value (setting `market.maxPayout` higher during market creation will allow for larger deposits) -- Examples of this, as well as the importance of other variables used during market creation can be found within the describe blocks `Deposit` and `Create market` in `BondDepository.test.ts`.

 #### Performance update

 For successful calls to `marketPrice` (during `deposit`), there needs to be some setup in the Treasury and YieldReporter, to get values for deltaTokenPrice and deltaTreasuryYield.
-A helper function showing an example of this is shown below (taken from `test/utils/index.ts`), please see `BondDepository.test.ts` for more context on how this helper function is used:
+A helper function showing an example of this is shown below (adapted from `test/utils/index.ts`), please see `BondDepository.test.ts` for more context on how this helper function is used:

 ```
 export async function performanceUpdate<T>(